aeckar/usf-cse-resources/exercises/COP3514_project6.md

 There are many ways to do this part.
 The goal is to compare every word in the original string with the new sorted and filtered array of words.
 The token is equal to how far into the sorted array the current word is located.
 Here's an example:

-Say the current word in the string is "two" and my sorted array of words is `one three two`.
-You would need to go 3 elements deep to find the word "two", therefore the token is 3.
+Say the current word in the string is "two" and the sorted array of words is `one three two`.
+You would need to go 3 elements deep to find the word "two"; therefore, the token is 3.

 A `for` loop can be used to match a given word with its position in the sorted array.
 Use the comparison function used for the sorting algorithm to find when the two words are equal.